vshymanskyy/blynk-library-python/README.md

 > [!IMPORTANT]
-> **This project is still available for exploration, but is no longer being actively maintained or updated.**
+> **This project is still available for exploration, but is no longer actively maintained or updated.**
 > We recommend switching to the Blynk MQTT API for a robust and future-proof experience.
 > Support for this project will be phased out over time.
 > You can explore some [useful MQTT examples here](https://github.com/Blynk-Technologies/Blynk-MQTT-Samples).